TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Processing_Unit/Detailed_Design_PU.md

 - Present accessible feedback that adheres to Section 508 / WCAG-style guidance.

 Displayed text will:
-- Be at least **10 pt**, high-contrast, and readable under standard indoor lighting.
+- Be at least 10 pt, high-contrast, and readable under standard indoor lighting.
 - Support diverse speech patterns and accents to minimize recognition bias.

 ### Inter-Subsystem Communication